|Sugary Drinks: Local | State||Physical Education|

 File #150243: Barring City Departments from Purchasing and City Contractors from Selling or Distributing Sugar-Sweetened Beverages

-The proposal is an ordinance that would amend the Administrative Code.
-Starting July 1, 2015, no City department would be allowed to use City funds to purchase Sugar-Sweetened Beverages, as defined in the ordinance.
+Ordinance amends the Administrative Code.
+Starting July 1, 2015, no City departments are allowed to use City funds to purchase Sugar-Sweetened Beverages, as defined in the ordinance.
 And no contractor or grantee would be allowed to sell or provide Sugar-Sweetened Beverages, in any form, as part of its performance of a City food services contract, defined as an agreement funded by the City to sell, provide or otherwise distribute meals, snacks, or beverages for immediate consumption.
 Read more.

 SF General Hospital Goes “Soda Free” All Year Round